-Mark you calendar to run through these two tasks at least every quarter.
+Add a reminder to your calendar to run through these two tasks at least every quarter.
 Once a month is even better to be sure that you don't miss something being inactive or buggy for months at a time.

-Mark Your Calendar!
+Now, Mark Your Calendar!

 At your service,